MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/calendars/troubleshoot-freebusy-issues-in-exchange-hybrid.md

 ---
 # Troubleshoot free/busy issues in Exchange hybrid environment

-_Original KB number:_ &nbsp; 10092

 **Who is it for?**

 Tenant administrators.
-Elevated access will be required for many of the steps.
+Elevated access is required for many of the steps.

 **How does it work?**